HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 This will provide a much more thorough basis for high quality data generation than the current rather ad hoc method of specifying byte streams.

+This is perhaps more engineering than research, but I think it would at the bare minimum make any paper I wrote about the core approach of Hypothesis significantly more compelling, and it contains a number of interesting applications of the theory.

 #### Glass box testing